JensKapitza/build-FreeFileSync-on-raspberry-pi/README.md

 ## 4. Tweak FreeFileSync code

-Even with usign the latest dependencies, some code tweaks are needed (see BUGS.txt in the top-level directory for complete references)
+Even with the needed dependencies, some code tweaks are needed (see BUGS.txt in the top-level directory for a complete reference)

 ### 4.1 FreeFileSync/Source/afs/sftp.cpp